 Before we talk about undergraduate courses, let's talk a little more about Japanese culture.
 The Japanese have always been envied for their dedication and effort.
 But it is also a fact that this is already part of the culture of this country.
-The Japanese lineage, since ancient times, teaches that you should give the best in everything you do.
+The Japanese lineage, since ancient times, teaches that you should give your best in everything you do.

 They always defend honor and morality, respect hierarchy and have the idea that education is the key to success.
 These are the reasons that make the Japanese nation a symbol of respect, ethics and dedication.

 To give you an idea, of the twenty-three Japanese who won the Nobel Prize, nine of them were enrolled in public universities in Japan.
-All of these achievements are the result of investment in education and the importance of teaching that the Japanese planted in their society.
+All these achievements are the result of investment in education and the importance of teaching that the Japanese planted in their society.

 Respect for the teacher is very important for the Japanese, because he is the one who is helping him to transform his future.

-One of the most sought after courses in the humanities area is the Global Studies.
+One of the most sought after courses in the humanities is the Global Studies.
 That would be equivalent to the graduation of International Relations in Brazil.

 Did any of these undergraduate courses surprise you?